joonsunn/my-VM-setup/proxmox-experience.md

 `dmesg | grep virgl`

 Went through GPU passthrough, but still showing `llvmpipe`, with suboptimal FPS when playing youtube 1080p60fps.

-Even went as far as modifying xRDP Easy Install script to include `--enable glamour` at the vonfigure step of `XRDP` and `XORG`, still no changes.
-Info from : <https://gist.github.com/rkkoszewski/aa531cee7126edf329b76bdd0546f502>

 TODO: To investigate further.